mrabbitz/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 ### Rendering Methods Overview

 #### Forward Rendering (Naive)
-Forward Rendering is the standard, straightforward method commonly employed by rendering engines.
-In this pipeline, the GPU processes each object sequentially, converting them into fragments (pixels) while calculating lighting for every visible fragment from all lights in the scene.
-This approach can become inefficient as the number of lights increases, leading to redundant calculations for overlapping objects.
+Forward Rendering is the standard, out-of-the-box method that most rendering engines use.
+In this pipeline, the GPU processes each object (or geometry) one by one.
+Each object is projected, broken down into vertices, and then transformed into fragments (pixels).
+These fragments are fully shaded and processed, one at a time, to produce the final image that appears on the screen.

 **Advantages:**
 - **Simplicity:** Easy to implement and understand, ideal for simpler scenes.